OfficeDev/teams-toolkit/docs/sdk/teamsfx.authenticationconfiguration.certificatecontent.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 The content of a PEM-encoded public/private key certificate.
-Default value comes from M365\_CERTIFICATE\_CONTENT environment variable

 <b>Signature:</b>